gtufte/sensu-go-mattermost-handler/README.md

 Get notified in Mattermost when incidents occur

+More or less a fork of the [mattermost-handler for Sensu Core](https://github.com/sensu-plugins/handler-mattermost)

 ## Installing with Puppet

 Using [the Sensu Go Puppet-module](https://forge.puppet.com/sensu/sensu), define the handler in Hiera like so: